Take Off with Bradley & Holly

 Take Off with Bradley & Holly is a British television game show presented by Bradley Walsh and Holly Willoughby, and produced by Hungry Bear Media for the BBC.
 On the show, members of the public compete to win seats on a plane to a dream holiday destination.

 The show was originally a one-off Christmas special that broadcast on 24 December 2019 on BBC One.
 In February 2020, the BBC announced that they had ordered a four episode series, which would begin airing on 24 July 2021 on BBC One.

 The series was filmed before the COVID-19 pandemic and the related travel restrictions caused by the pandemic.

+Reviewing the programme for the Daily Mirror, Ian Hyland described it as "a dreadfully dull format ...
+Saturday Night Takeaway on the cheap" and summarising its broadcast during the global pandemic as "surely the most ill-timed Saturday Night game show".